Visit the PtolemAE Project Home Page

 Ptolemy VI - Sole Reign Lotus Blossom Series

-This denomination series consists of seven coins with single eagle reverse and lotus blossom to the left of the eagle.
+This denomination series consists of eight coin sizes with single eagle reverse and lotus blossom to the left of the eagle.
 Specimens are marked with EYL or no control letters in the eagle's legs.
 Two medium size types have a sceptre or kerykeion through the eagle.
 We adopt the attribution of Svoronos 1403 (with no leg controls) as Ptolemy VI due to the style of the eagle rendering and its resemblance to the others here with long tufted feathers all the way down the eagle's legs.
 Weiser had placed this large coin at Ptolemy III but the style of both the Zeus facial rendering and eagle feathering argue against that.
 We also remove Svoronos 1404 (also with no leg controls) to an earlier series (see above) that includes Svoronos 841, 842, and 843 based on the same stylistic considerations.
 A couple of the smaller EYL types may display a Seleukid anchor countermark and the apparent defacement of the name Ptolemaioy from the reverse.
 Others show only the defacement of the inscription with no countermark, and yet others appear to be the original intact design.
 It is thought the defaced and/or countermarked examples are coins either captured by Antiochos IV during his invasion or made from captured dies and countermarked for circulation in the Seleukid empire.
 We show here some examples (e.g. Sv1401) with both the full inscription and obliterated PTOLEMAI version.
 That invasion occurred during the middle reign of Ptolemy VI, who was for a time a captive of Antiochos IV.
 Upon Antiochos IV departure it is thought he created his 'Egyptianized' series of bronzes that closely mirror these in sizes and style (see further below), but which were issued at Antioch as a celebration of his, at least temporary (until expelled by Roman allies of the Ptolemies) victory over Egypt.
 There is one additional enigmatic coin, Svoronos 1399, of comparable style but which lacks both the lotus blossom and control marks.
 We do not place it here because it has no lotus flower symbol.

 gae086_o